-Nestled in the southern west corner of the Province of Salta, Argentina is Cafayate, home of the highest vineyards of the world.
-Mendoza wine region sits at around 2,000 to 3,000 feet (600 to 1,100 meters) above sea level, which of course is a feat in itself.
-However the vineyards here in Cafayate of Salta sit at and around 5,522 to over 6,000 feet (1,700 to 2,000 meters) above sea level.
+Nestled in the south-west corner of the Province of Salta, Argentina is Cafayate, home of the highest vineyards of the world.
+The Mendoza wine region sits at around 2,000 to 3,000-feet (600 to 1,100-meters) above sea level, which of course is a feat in itself.
+However, the vineyards here in Cafayate of Salta sit at and around 5,522 to over 6,000-feet (1,700 to 2,000-meters) above sea level.
 Have a walk around the vineyards and you will not only need a nice sunhat to keep the bright and close sun from kissing and blushing your cheeks and nose, but you’ll need to stop and take a good breath.

 The town of Cafayate is population by around 12,000 people, but those who are here, those who make wine and grow the grapes in these unique soils are what makes this a special place.
 The town also boasts a hearty selection of quaint, but highly regarded restaurants just around the main square.

 Take vineyard tours and kick around in the dusty earth until it sparkles your shoes.
 There's mica in the soil here, and by the end of your walk, it will look as if fairy dust has been sprinkled on them.
 After you've walked through some of the vineyards and taken in the rare air and views of the valley floor below, taste the wines here, have some local Salteño foods, which rightly go along deliciously with the wine produced in this region.
 If you visit any winery and make an appointment, they are sure to treat you with some local empanadas and the classic regional dessert of goat cheese, dried apricots or figs with a drizzle of cane sugar honey, a perfect pairing for their signature white wine, Torrontes.

 Aside from wine, this is an outdoor lover's’ paradise for mountain biking, horseback riding or some good 4x4 adventure.